bloominstituteoftechnology/Sorting/readme.md

 ![binary v sequential](https://www.mathwarehouse.com/programming/images/binary-vs-linear-search/binary-and-linear-search-animations.gif "Binary v Sequential Search")

 #### Your Task
-- (STRETCH) Complete some of all of the three functions in `searching.py`
+- (STRETCH) Complete some or all of the three functions in `searching.py`

 #### Runtimes